 Luca Guadagnino (Call Me By Your Name) remakes Dario Argento’s landmark Italian horror film, elevating it to a high art feminist fairy tale set in postwar Germany.
 Audacious, confrontational, and filled with grandiose spectacle, Guadagnino fuses shock, style, and big ideas into a new horror cult classic.
 Featuring Dakota Johnson and Tilda Swinton, the film was honored with the Robert Altman Award (among other prizes) for its fierce and uncompromising vision at the 2019 Independent Spirit Awards.
 Begins at 6:30pm.
 152 minutes.

 Yorgos Lanthimos, 2018, Ireland/UK/USA

-When a new servant (Emma Stone) arrives at the 18th century estate of a frail Queen Anne (Olivia Colman), she immediately butts heads with the Queen’s controlling lady in waiting (Rachel Weisz) as they compete to be ‘the favourite’.
+When Abigail (Emma Stone), a new servant, arrives at the 18th century estate of a frail Queen Anne (Olivia Colman), she immediately butts heads with the Queen’s controlling advisor and confidante Lady Sarah (Rachel Weisz) as they compete to be ‘the favourite’.
 Visionary auteur Yorgos Lanthimos (Dogtooth, The Lobster) brings his uncompromising and subversive style to the period genre and delivers a razor-sharp social satire with humor and insight to spare.
 The film earned Oscar nominations for all three women (including a win for Colman) as well as nominations in seven other categories, including Best Picture, Director, and Screenplay.
 119 minutes.